awsdocs/amazon-redshift-management-guide/doc_source/data-api.md

 To access the Data API, a user must be authorized\.
 You can authorize a user to access the Data API by adding a managed policy, which is a predefined AWS Identity and Access Management \(IAM\) policy, to that user\.
 To see the permissions allowed and denied by managed policies, see the IAM console \([https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\)\.

 Amazon Redshift provides the `AmazonRedshiftDataFullAccess` managed policy\.
 This policy provides full access to Amazon Redshift Data API operations\.
 This policy also allows scoped access to specific Amazon Redshift, AWS Secrets Manager, and IAM API operations needed to authenticate and access an Amazon Redshift cluster\.
-If you use AWS Secrets Manager to authenticate, the policy allows use of the `secretsmanager:GetSecretValue` action to retrieve the secret tagged with the key `RedshiftDataFullAccess`\.
-If you use temporary credentials to authenticate, the policy allows use of the `redshift:GetClusterCredentials` action to the database user name `redshift_data_api_user` for any database in the cluster\.
-This user name must have already been created in your database\.

 You can also create your own IAM policy that allows access to specific resources\.
 To create your policy, use the `AmazonRedshiftDataFullAccess` policy as your starting template\.
 After you create your policy, add it to each user that requires access to the Data API\.

+Consider the following requirements of the IAM policy associated with the IAM user:
++ If you use AWS Secrets Manager to authenticate, confirm the policy allows use of the `secretsmanager:GetSecretValue` action to retrieve the secret tagged with the key `RedshiftDataFullAccess`\.
++ If you use temporary credentials to authenticate to a cluster, confirm the policy allows the use of the `redshift:GetClusterCredentials` action to the database user name `redshift_data_api_user` for any database in the cluster\.
+This user name must have already been created in your database\.
++ If you use temporary credentials to authenticate to a serverless workgroup, confirm the policy allows the use of the `redshift-serverless:GetCredentials` action to retrieve the workgroup tagged with the key `RedshiftDataFullAccess`\.
+The database user is mapped 1:1 to the source AWS Identity and Access Management \(IAM\) identity\.
+For example, IAM user foo is mapped to database user `IAM:foo`, and IAM role bar is mapped to `IAMR:bar`\.
+For more information about IAM identities, see [IAM Identities \(users, user groups, and roles\)](https://docs.aws.amazon.com/IAM/latest/UserGuide/id.html) in the IAM User Guide\.

 To run a query on a cluster that is owned by another account, the owning account must provide an IAM role that the Data API can assume in the calling account\.
 For example, suppose Account B owns a cluster that Account A needs to access\.
 Account B can attach the AWS\-managed policy `AmazonRedshiftDataFullAccess` to Account B's IAM role\.
 Then Account B trusts Account A using a trust policy such as the following:``